Estimated reading time: 5 minutes

 - Pre-heat oven to 350oF

-- Beat first 5 ingredients together in a large bowl or mixer until well blended (TIP: if you didn’t have time to get your butter to room temp, grate it and it will mix into the ingredients without any lumps)
+- Beat the first five ingredients together in a large bowl or mixer until well blended (TIP: if you didn’t have time to get your butter to room temp, grate it, and it will mix into the ingredients without any lumps)

-- Mix remaining ingredients except for sugar into a bowl.
+- Mix the remaining ingredients, except for sugar, into a bowl.

-- Gradually add this to the pudding mix, once it starts to hold together into a dough you can add the teaspoon of water this will make the dough tight and manageable to roll.
+- Gradually add this to the pudding mix; once it starts to hold together into a dough, you can add a teaspoon of water to make the dough tight and manageable to roll.

-- After 1 hour unwrap from film and roll into the granulated sugar.
+- After 1 hour, unwrap from the film and roll it into the granulated sugar.

-- Cut dough into 1/2 inch slices and place roughly an inch apart onto non stick baking sheets or sprayed lightly with cooking spray.
+- Cut dough into 1/2 inch slices and place roughly an inch apart onto nonstick baking sheets or spray lightly with cooking spray

-A delicious and easy Butterscotch Ginger Snaps cookie to enjoy with a cup of tea or to have ready when the kids come in from school.
+A delicious and easy Butterscotch Ginger Snaps cookie to enjoy with a cup of tea or ready when the kids come in from school.

 They will snap these Butterscotch Ginger Snaps up in a snap.